 The Centre for the Study of Law and Religion was established in 2006 to provide a focus for the research interests of a several members of staff and students.
-The work of the Centre is divided into research themes, of which there are currently four:
+The work of the Centre is divided into four research themes:

 This theme is led by Professor Malcolm Evans, who is a member of the OSCE ODIHR Advisory Council on the Freedom of Religion or Belief.
 His recent work has included a Manual on the Wearing of Religious Symbols in Public Areas at the request of the Council of Europe, and a Report on the Relationship between the Freedom of Religion and the Freedom of Expression for the Human Rights Subcommittee of the European Parliament.
 The theme has been supported in the past by an Arts and Humanities Research Council award to work with intergovernmental bodies and NGOs to investigate the changing nature of religious rights in international law.
 Others who have worked on this theme at Bristol include Dr. Peter Petkoff (now of Brunel University) and Dr. Sylvie Langlaude (now of Queens University, Belfast) who completed her doctoral research on the religious rights of children in international law, since published by Martinus Nijhoff.